Guyana, Venezuela agree to not use force or escalate tensions in Esequibo dispute | Law-Order

 G uyana and Venezuela on Thursday agreed to avoid any use of force and to not escalate tensions in their long-running dispute over the oil-rich Esequibo area after a meeting between their heads of state in Saint Vincent and the Grenadines.
 The 160,000-square-km (62,000-square-mile) region is generally recognized as part of Guyana, but in recent years Venezuela has revived its claim to the territory and to offshore areas after major oil and gas discoveries.

 The two countries said in a joint statement that they "will not threaten or use force against one another in any circumstances" and "will refrain, whether by words or deeds, from escalating any conflict or disagreement."
-Tensions rose sharply this month after voters in a Venezuelan referendum backed a move to make the Esequibo area a new Venezuelan state and rejected the jurisdiction of the International Court of Justice (ICJ), which is hearing the case between the two countries.
+Tensions rose sharply this month after voters in a Venezuelan referendum backed a move to make the Esequibo area a new Venezuelan state and rejected the jurisdiction of the International Court of Justice (ICJ), which is hearing the case on the border dispute.

+"It was a fruitful day, intense, at moments tense, where we could speak the truth," Maduro said after arriving back in Venezuela late on Thursday, also thanking Ali for his "frankness and willingness to have an ample dialogue".
+"It has been worth it to defend the truth of Venezuela," Maduro added, hailing the meeting as a triumph of diplomacy.

-Disputes will be resolved in accordance with international law, the joint statement said, though it noted that Maduro's government does not recognize the ICJ.
+The joint statement said disputes will be resolved in accordance with international law, though it noted that Maduro's government does not recognize the ICJ.
 The two countries will continue their dialogue in Brazil within the next three months, the statement added.

-Guyana has said its borders are not up for discussion and questioned the turn-out in the referendum.
+Guyana has maintained its borders are not up for discussion and has questioned the turn-out in the referendum.
 Political analysts in Caracas have said the vote was an attempt by Maduro to gauge support for his government ahead of a 2024 presidential election, and not a prelude to invasion.
-The plan by Maduro to authorize oil exploration angered Ali, who has sought to reassure investors in projects approved by the Guyanese government which include Exxon Mobil and will soon include Chevron.
+After Maduro's plan to authorize oil exploration, Ali has sought to reassure investors in projects approved by the Guyanese government which include Exxon Mobil and will soon include Chevron.

 Guyana has the right to "approve of and facilitate any development, any investment, any partnership, any trading...to issue any license and the granting of any concession within our territorial space and within our sovereign space," Ali told journalists earlier in the day.
 Ali wore a bracelet showing a map of Guyana that includes the Esequibo and reiterated the dispute must be solved through the ICJ.